CSCfi/Kielipankki-utilities/rel-tools/README.md

 -----------

 A **relation** is a set of **records** of the same **type**.
 A type consists of field names.
-The **values** in the fields are character strings.
+The **values** in the **fields** are character strings.
 Elsewhere, a record might be called a "tuple" and a field, or a field name, might be called an "attribute".
-Being a **set** means that any record (of the given type) either is or is not in the
-relation: there is no uncertainty, or degree, or multiplicity, of membership.
+Being a **set** means that any record (of the given type) either is or is not in the relation: there is no uncertainty, or degree, or multiplicity, of membership, and no specified position.

 A written presentation of a relation has a **head** that consists of the field names in some order, followed by a **body** that consists of